AccelByte/accelbyte-go-sdk/README.md

         // failed to get token
     }

-hasExpired := oAuth20Service.GetAuthSession().Refresh.HasTokenExpired(*getToken) // use GetAuthSession().Refresh to access all refresh method
+hasExpired := repository.HasTokenExpired(*getToken) // use the repository of the sdk to get the available functions
 ```

 ## Logout